Professor David Young

 - Le LTT, Swingler TE, Crowe N, Vincent TL, Barter MJ, Donell ST, Delany AM, Dalmay T, Young DA, Clark IM.
 The microRNA-29 family in cartilage homeostasis and osteoarthritis.
 Journal of Molecular Medicine 2016, 94(5), 583-596.

 - Rushton MD, Young DA, Loughlin J, Reynard LN.
-Differential DNA methylation and expression of inflammatory and zinc transporter genes defines subgroups of osteoarthritic hip patients.
-Annals of the Rheumatic Diseases 2015, 74(9), 1778-1782.
+Differential DNA methylation and expression of inflammatory and zinc transporter genes defines sub-groups of osteoarthritic hip patients.
+In: 2015 OARSI World Congress on Osteoarthritis: Celebrating 25 Years of Osteoarthritis Research.
+2015, Seattle, WA, USA: Elsevier.

 - Barter MJ, Tselepi M, Gomez R, Woods S, Hui W, Smith GR, Shanley DP, Clark IM, Young DA.
 Genome-wide microRNA and gene analysis of mesenchymal stem cell chondrogenesis identifies an essential role and multiple targets for miR-140-5p.
 Stem Cells 2015, 33(11), 3266-3280.